exercism/v3/languages/elixir/exercises/concept/structs/.docs/instructions.md

 #    }
 ```

+The nickname is required by the struct, make sure that a value is initialized in the `new` function, but not in the struct.

 ## 2. Create a brand-new remote controlled car with a nickname

-Implement the `RemoteControlCar.new/0` function to return a brand-new remote controlled car struct with a provided nickname:
+Implement the `RemoteControlCar.new/1` function to return a brand-new remote controlled car struct with a provided nickname:

 ```elixir
 RemoteControlCar.new("Blue")